 You can purchase gift certificates all year through our office or online.

-* Failure to arrive within 15 minutes of your check-in time will result in a non-refundable cancellation of your trip or a late fee.
+Failure to arrive within 15 minutes of your check-in time may result in a non-refundable cancellation of your trip or a late fee.

 Yes.
 A link for Raft Masters’ “Acknowledgement of Risk and Release of Liability” waiver will be sent in a confirmation email after your reservation is made.
 Every member of your group needs to complete an electronic release waiver.
 A parent must complete a waiver for any children under the age of 18.
 Waivers should be submitted prior to arrival.

 We do offer a special group discount of 10% for groups of 20 or more.